 - Historical Theology: Rather than following the history of Christianity and presenting various doctrines as they arise, this course traces the development of vital Christian theology topic by topic.

 Frequently Asked Questions

 First, you need to apply to the BibleMesh Institute by going here.
-Be sure to select “Pioneers Bible Certificate” as the program you are interested in.
+Be sure to select “General Christians Studies” as the program you are interested in.
 Upon your enrollment in the Institute, we will assign you a qualified academic tutor who will guide you through each course of study.

 To provide the highest quality online learning experience and to meet academic standards, the BibleMesh Institute assigns each student an academic tutor for each course.
 All of our proctors (academic tutors) are highly qualified in their subject field.

 Yes.
 Each course is provided with month-to-month access to better fit your situation.
 You may work through and complete a course as your schedule allows, while your academic tutor guides you to ensure competency and mastery of the content.
 You may take as much time as you wish to complete an individual course or a certificate program.

 In order to complete a certificate program, students must complete every course within that program.
 Some certificates, like the Biblical Languages certificate, do require courses to be completed in a specific sequence.
 If you need to pause your studies, you can; your progress and grades will not be lost.
 You can simply renew your monthly course subscription and resume from where you left off.